segasai/minimint/README.md

 minimint.download_and_prepare()
 ```

 That will download everything and process the evolutionary tracks and bolometric corrections by creating the necessary files for the package.

-minimint.download_and_prepare() by by default creates bolometric corrections for these filters
+`minimint.download_and_prepare()` by default creates bolometric corrections for these filters
 'DECam', 'GALEX', 'PanSTARRS', 'SDSSugriz', 'SkyMapper','UBVRIplus', 'WISE'
 If you need additional filters, you can specify them using the filters parameter